UniYelp/Plateful/notes/Architecture/Stack/Tanstack/TanStack Form.md

   - web
   - form
 ---
-A modern, type-safe form library for [[React]] that emphasizes type inference, composability, and minimal boilerplate.
-It provides a predictable way to manage input state, validation, and submission while leveraging [[TypeScript]] for end-to-end type safety.
+A modern, type-safe form library for [[Architecture/Stack/React]] that emphasizes type inference, composability, and minimal boilerplate.
+It provides a predictable way to manage input state, validation, and submission while leveraging [[Architecture/Stack/TypeScript]] for end-to-end type safety.

 It fits naturally into the [[TanStack]] ecosystem, and is a strong foundation for building reliable, type-safe forms in our application.